SusmithaGundu/Halyard/docs/commands.md

 ---
 ## hal config provider cloudrun account

 An account in the Cloud Run provider refers to a single Cloud Run application.
 Spinnaker assumes that your Cloud Run application already exists.
-You can create an application in your Google Cloud Platform project by running `gcloud app create --region <region>`.
+You can create an application in your Google Cloud Platform project by running gcloud run deploy <service-name> --image <image_name>

 #### Usage
 ```